Avdeev99/algorithm-perf-testing/README.md

 ### K6 Results

 The k6 tests demonstrate:
-- How response times scale with increasing input size for each algorithm
+- How response times and memory usage scale with increasing input size for each algorithm
-- How the recursive implementation quickly becomes unusable for larger inputs
+- How inefficient algorithms quickly become unusable for larger inputs
-- The relative performance advantage of the iterative implementation over memoization
+- The relative performance advantage of efficient algorithms

 ### Business Impact

 This demonstration shows why algorithm selection matters:
 - Inefficient algorithms can lead to timeout errors, server crashes, and poor user experience
 - Even for small inputs, the differences can be significant under load
+- Space complexity is especially important in memory-constrained environments
 - Proper algorithm selection has a direct impact on infrastructure costs and scalability

 ## Requirements